Larry Ferlazzo’s Websites of the Day…

 Here’s what I have so far:

 The term “performance-based assessment” is a term used to describe one way to evaluate student achievement (the Consortium’s process would fit into this category).
 This basically means that students are evaluated on work they have “constructed” as opposed to choosing from a list of pre-determined answers.
 This could mean a writing assessment, similar to what is done in Vermont or Kentucky, or filling-in the blanks in a cloze (there are usually multiple appropriate responses), or describing how a student would develop a science experiment.
 The Stanford Center For Opportunity Policy In Education has developed a brief that lays-out the case for performance-based assessment and how it might be implemented.
-You can also learn more about this topic here.

 The Other Kind of Testing is a good column by Walt Gardner in Education Week.
 It’s about “performance-based assessment” for students